Academic Services & Procedures

 2.4 Maintenance of Academic Honesty Reports

 The Office of the Dean of Students will maintain a copy of each Academic Honesty Report filed on a student until that student’s graduation or permanent suspension of studies.
 Students will be assumed to have permanently suspended their studies at WCSU if they go five years without enrolling for any coursework.
-Faculty members or administrators investigating allegations of academic honesty violations may request that the Office of the Dean of Students release them any previous reports that have been filed on the student against whom the current allegations are being made.
+Faculty members or administrators investigating allegations of academic honesty violations may request that the Office of the Dean of Students release to them any previous reports that have been filed on the student against whom the current allegations are being made.

 The penalty for an academic honesty violation on a significant course requirement such as a final copy of a term paper/project or final examination shall be an “F” for the course.
 The penalty for academic honesty violations in other coursework will be left to the discretion of the faculty member and may be modified upon appeal.
-When an academic honesty violation includes flagrant behavior, such as having a substitute take an exam or stealing an exam, the faculty member also shall refer the matter to the Office of the Dean of Students for disciplinary action pursuant to the CSU Student Code of Conduct.
+When an academic honesty violation includes flagrant behavior, such as having a substitute take an exam or stealing an exam, the faculty member also shall refer the matter to the Office of the Dean of Students for disciplinary action pursuant to the CSCU Student Code of Conduct.
 The Office of the Dean of Students also may initiate disciplinary action against a student with repeated academic honesty violations.

 3. REVIEW AND RESPONSIBILITIES